PreethaVSR/Region_Based_Sales_Comparison/README.md

 # Region Based Sales Comparison

-This repository provides tools and analyses for comparing sales data across different regions.
-It contains scripts, dashboards, and documentation to help users understand regional sales trends and identify opportunities for growth.
+This project is to  compare sales data across different regions.
+It contains dashboards, and documentation to help users understand regional sales trends and identify opportunities for growth.

 ## Project Overview